mohammadsf7293/sample-twitter/README.md

   Similar to public tweets, private tweets for groups are stored in **Redis ZSETs**.
   - Large datasets are chunked into separate keys based on time.

-The same structure can be applied to cache the `edit permissions` of the tweet.
 ---

 ## Final Feed Construction